-The water quality lab, PCRWR started to function as a regional office of Karachi in 2016.
-The regional office is dedicated to exceling the services of water quality monitoring and extend the water management wing of PCRWR to the coastal area of Pakistan.
-It focuses on the research-based solutions of the water related problems particularly saline water adversely affecting the freshwater resources including Indus delta.
+The water quality lab, PCRWR started to function as a regional office of Karachi in May 2016.
+The regional office is dedicated to exceling the services of water quality monitoring for drinking & waste water, water management especially in the coastal area of Sindh and Baluchistan.
+It focuses on the research-based solutions of the water related problems particularly saline water adversely affecting the freshwater resources, ground water including Indus delta.

-- To undertake water quality test and analysis in cities, rivers, and aquifers.
+- To undertake water quality monitoring in Karachi city, rivers, Lakes and groundwater aquifers.

-- To monitor the groundwater table through observation wells.
+- To monitor the groundwater table through multilevel observation wells.

-- To investigate the effects of salinity and water logging on the agriculture.
+- To investigate the effects of salinity and water logging on the agriculture in coastal areas.

-- Surface and ground water resources monitoring and management
+- Surface and ground water resources monitoring, mapping and management

 - Research and development activities on conjunctive use of water and saline agriculture.

 - Coordination and working relationship with NGOS’s/INGO’s/public and private departments in water sector